jimyoshida/self-taught-devops/SWE-History.md

 Ruby 2.0 was intended to be fully backward compatible with Ruby 1.9.3.
 As of the official 2.0.0 release on February 24, 2013.

+🌏asm.js is a subset of JavaScript designed to allow computer software written in languages such as C to be run as web applications while maintaining performance characteristics considerably better than standard JavaScript, which is the typical language used for such applications.
+First appeared: 21 March 2013

 🌏React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 It is maintained by Meta (formerly Facebook) and a community of individual developers and companies.
 React Initial release: May 29, 2013